 The US has been described as a swing producer because its production fluctuates alongside market prices.
 The International Energy Agency forecasts that the country will continue to satiate the world’s appetite for oil as demand expands in the next five years.

 In addition to being a major oil producer, the US is a big consumer of oil.
 Last year, the US took in a total of 7.26 billion barrels of petroleum products — that’s an average of about 19.88 million bpd.
-As mentioned, Trump has criticized OPEC’s cuts, saying they have driven oil prices artificially high.
+US President Donald Trump has criticized OPEC’s cuts, saying they have driven oil prices artificially high.
 He has also instigated sanctions against both Russia and Iran, and pulled the US out of the Iran nuclear deal.
-Investors will have to see if or how these developments affect US oil exports.

 2. Saudi Arabia

-Saudi Arabia takes the second spot on this list of the top 10 oil-producing countries.
-Its output came in at 12,090,000 bpd in 2017, up from 12,387,000 bpd in 2016.
+Saudi Arabia’s output came in at 12,090,000 bpd in 2017, and climbed to 12,419,000 in 2018.
 The Middle Eastern country possesses 18 percent of the world’s proven petroleum reserves and ranks as the largest exporter of petroleum.
 Its oil and gas sector accounts for about 50 percent of its GDP, and about 85 percent of its export earnings.

-In 2016, Saudi Arabia played a key role in OPEC’s decision to curb oil output, and as mentioned, prices have improved since then.
-However, in 2018 the country has increased its output by 1 million bpd, and prices have dipped.
-Saudi Arabia will be attending the next G20 meeting in Argentina, alongside the US and Russia, where members will negotiate on the next move for controlling oil prices.
+In 2016, Saudi Arabia played a key role in OPEC’s decision to curb oil output, and as noted, prices have improved since then.
+However, in 2018, the country increased its output by 1 million bpd, causing prices to dip.
+Saudi Arabia, alongside the US and Russia, attended this year’s G20 summit in Argentina where global energy supply was a topic.

-Russian oil output has been increasing steadily over the years, but sank a little from 11,240,000 bpd in 2016 to 11,210,000 bpd last year.
-Despite coming in as the third top 10 oil-producing country, Russia is the world’s largest producer of crude oil and the second-largest producer of dry natural gas, according to the EIA.
-Most of Russia’s reserves are located in West Siberia, between the Ural Mountains and the Central Siberian Plateau, and in the Urals-Volga region, extending into the Caspian Sea.
+Russian oil output has been increasing steadily over the years, growing from 11,210,000 bpd in 2017 to 11,401,000 bpd last year.
+Despite coming in third on the list, Russia is the world’s largest producer of crude oil and the second largest producer of dry natural gas, according to the EIA.
+Most of Russia’s reserves are located in West Siberia, between the Ural Mountains and the Central Siberian Plateau, as well as in the Urals-Volga region, extending into the Caspian Sea.

-Some believe Russia will one of the few nations to benefit from US sanctions on Iran.
-Why?
-Because if Iran toes the line on sanctions, then its oil customers, which include China, France, Turkey and Italy, could turn to Russia for supply.
+Some believe Russia will be one of the few nations to benefit from US sanctions on Iran.
+That’s because if Iran toes the line on sanctions, then its oil customers, which include China, France, Turkey and Italy, could turn to Russia for supply.
 This would not only give Russia an economic boost, but could improve relations between the countries.
 However, Iran’s current position is to not abide by the sanctions.

 Nearly all of Canada’s proven oil reserves are located in Alberta, and according to the province’s government, 97 percent of oil reserves there are in the form of oil sands.
 Energy exports to the US account for the vast majority of Canada’s total energy exports.
 However, because of economic and political considerations, Canada is developing ways to diversify its trading partners, especially by expanding ties with emerging markets in Asia.

-Of the top 10 oil-producing countries, China is the world’s most populous country and has a rapidly growing economy — those factors have driven its high overall energy demand.
+Of the top 10 oil-producing countries, China is the world’s most populous country and has a rapidly growing economy, factors that have driven its high overall energy demand.
 China receives much of its oil from Iran, but US sanctions could have a dramatic effect on supply from the Middle Eastern country if Iran follows the rules.
 China may be forced to find some of its supply elsewhere, or amp up its own production to fill the gap.

-Iran‘s oil output increased last year, rising to 4,695,000 bpd from 4,215,000 bpd in 2016.
-According to the EIA, Iran holds the world’s fourth-largest proven oil reserves and the world’s second-largest natural gas reserves.
+Iran‘s oil output decreased last year, falling from 4,695,000 bpd in 2017 to 4,471,000 bpd in 2018.
+According to the EIA, Iran holds the world’s fourth largest proven oil reserves and the world’s second largest natural gas reserves.
 Despite the country’s abundant reserves, Iran’s oil production has substantially fallen in recent years, and natural gas production growth has been slower than expected.

-As discussed, Iran has been hit with US sanctions — although they were only implemented officially on November 5, speculation surrounding them had already begun to turn the tide against the country for months.
+US sanctions and regional disputes have all weighed on Iran’s energy production sector.
 Global shipping operators such as Maersk Line and Mediterranean Shipping have reportedly made claims that they will be “winding down general cargo shipments, while tanker owners said they plan to move their vessels to other oil-producing countries in the Middle East or West Africa.”